Edwards-R/understanding_docs/How to use.md

 The answer to this question is best answered by a question itself:

->Does the presence of this new taxon, in the data of the extant taxon, represent **significant, widespread confusion**?
+>Does the presence of this new taxon, in the context of the data of the extant taxon, represent **significant, widespread confusion**?

-It is *strongly* recommended to consult with taxon experts to resolve this question.
+It is ***strongly*** recommended to consult with taxon experts to resolve this question of confusion.
 Remember that splitting an Understanding invalidates *all* associated data, therefore all other options should be explored prior to splitting.
 For example, it might be possible to ask recorders to double-check material from the place where the new species arrived, quarantine/suspend potentially suspect data etc. If this *is* the case, then the new taxon can be added as a `create` rather than a `split`.
+However, do not sacrifice *quality* of data for *volume* of data.
+If the answer is truly 'we can't tell', then accept the action as a split.

-It is always possible to modify the Understanding once again at a later date should new information come to light.
-Don't try to pre-optimise for a hypothetical situation.
+It is always possible to modify the Understanding once again at a later date should new information come to light. *Do not try to pre-optimise for a hypothetical situation*.
 Understandings are designed to change and manage the effects of change in ways that current taxonomy cannot.
 Splits that *can* be avoided usually should be avoided, though never at the expensive of accuracy.

 ## Merge
 A merge occurs when what were thought to be multiple types are subsequently considered to be one type.
 No aggregate is neccessary for this operation.
-There can be as many input as required, but all inputs *must* be **non-aggregates**.
-Aggregates cannot participate in a `merge`.
+There can be as many input as required, but all inputs *must* be **non-aggregates** and **currently valid** i.e. non-synonym.
+Aggregates and synonyms cannot participate in a `merge`.

 |Input|Output|
 |---|---|